Terms and conditions for postgraduate degree applicants

 If fees are to be paid partly or in full by a sponsor or other agency, documentary evidence of this must be provided at enrolment.
 It is the student’s responsibility to ensure that any fees and expenses in relation to their programme are paid in full and on time.
-Information on the School’s bursaries and scholarships is available at:
+Click for further information on the School’s bursaries and scholarships.

 Additional costs during your study at UWTSD

-Our tuition fees at the School of Traditional Arts cover the cost of delivering your course, and are payable annually.
+Our tuition fees at The Prince's Foundation School of Traditional Arts cover the cost of delivering your course, and are payable annually.
 However, further costs may be incurred by you during the course of your studies, examples include (this list is not exhaustive):

 • Course related material, equipment and core text books